Current Committee Members

 I am currently studying for a PhD in Applied Linguistics at Goldsmiths, University of London, alongside my role as a primary school teacher.
 I am using linguistic ethnography to explore the discursive practices of a class of children who are between 10 and 11 years old, examining gender and leadership in friendship talk, learning talk and games.

-I am working on growing the LEF’s Twitter presence to engage with those new to linguistic ethnography and to keep current members updated.
+I am working on growing the LEF’s Twitter (now moved to Bluesky) presence to engage with those new to linguistic ethnography and to keep current members updated.